rotalsh/Re-Place-Chess/README.md

 have been made so far printed out in some format
 - As a user, I want to be able to start a new game
-- As a user, I want to be able to make moves along with the other player that would allow me to capture the king (win the game)
+- As a user, I want to be able to make moves along with the other player that would allow me to capture their king (win the game)